 All editorial is provided by freelance journalists or occasionally specialist horticultural PR firms.
-The majority of the journalists we use are either members of The Guild of Agricultural Journalists or NUJ and have particular academic qualifications or working knowledge that enables them to provide technical material that resonates with a knowlegable readership.
+The majority of the journalists we use are either members of The Guild of Agricultural Journalists or NUJ and have particular academic qualifications or working knowledge that enables them to provide technical material that resonates with a knowledgeable readership.

-Complaints regarding editorial issues are extremely rare and usually concern misspelling of names, dates, photograph captions and such like rather than objections to content.
+Complaints regarding editorial issues are extremely rare and usually concern editorial mistakes like misspelling of names, incorrect dates, wrongly captioned photographs and such like rather than objections to content.
 Should a reader have any issue with content we are happy to be informed by telephone, email or post.
 The matter is then referred to the journalist involved.
 In the event of the journalist informing our Publisher and title manager that an error has been agreed, ACT Publishing would under most circumstances publish an apology and correction in the next available issue.